BrendanSweeny/BrendanSweeny.github.io/_public/posts/rod_rotator.md

 The goal of this post is to outline the general behavior of our rod rotator program with example code for demonstration.
 It is not to go through everything line-by-line.
-The project was started by another postdoc.
+The project was originally developed by another postdoc, Oscar Martinez.
 It has been updated, refactored, expanded upon, and maintained by me.
 For the complete code, see [here]().

 ## The Problem